-At that particular time, a series of mergers and acquisitions between high-profile FX firms and their peers as per that of MIG Bank and Swissquote in the latter part of last year, as well as high-value IPOs among retail FX firms such as Plus500, the astronomical $439 million IPO by OzForex served to highlight the profitability of the deliverable FX industry and spur the company into investigating mergers and aquisitions of similar companies.
+At that particular time, a series of mergers and acquisitions between high-profile FX firms and their peers as per that of MIG Bank and Swissquote in the latter part of last year, as well as high-value IPOs among CFD brokers such as Plus500, the astronomical $439 million IPO by OzForex served to highlight the profitability of the deliverable FX industry and spur the company into investigating mergers and aquisitions of similar companies.

 One such company was HiFX, a British deliverable FX company, with regard to which OzForex had announced on February 10 this year that it had initiated discussion regarding acquiring the firm.

 Despite the numerous bold steps by firms to IPO and acquire others, often with successful results last year, OzForex has now placed a publicly available notice on its website which is dated February 18, and has recently made available, that its intention to purchase HiFX is very unlikely to proceed.

 As economies of scale have been achieved in the retail FX industry with purchases which range from FXCM’s interest in Faros Trading, as well as OzForex’s compatriot Pepperstone citing the IPO of the deliverable FX firm as a yardstick by which to value the high potential profitability of acquiring Australian FX companies for overseas suitors.